Walks plus hits per inning pitched: Leaders

 WHIP near 1.000 or lower over the course of a season will often rank among the league leaders in Major League Baseball (MLB).

-The lowest single-season WHIP in MLB history through 2025 is held by Pedro Martínez of the 2000 Boston Red Sox, with a WHIP of 0.7373 which broke the previous record of 0.7803 of Walter Johnson of the 1913 Washington Senators.
-The second-lowest single-season WHIP is held by Kenta Maeda of the 2020 Minnesota Twins, with a WHIP of 0.7500; the third-lowest single-season WHIP is held by Guy Hecker, with .7692 in 1882; the fourth-lowest single-season WHIP is held by the previously mentioned Walter Johnson of the 1913 Washington Senators, with a WHIP of 0.7803.
+The lowest single-season WHIP in MLB history through 2024 is held by George Walker of the 1940 Kansas City Monarchs, with a WHIP of 0.7347 which broke the previous record of 0.7692 of Guy Hecker of the 1882 Louisville Eclipse.
+The second-lowest single-season WHIP is held by Pedro Martínez of the 2000 Boston Red Sox with a WHIP of 0.7373; third-lowest single-season WHIP is held by Kenta Maeda of the 2020 Minnesota Twins, with a WHIP of 0.7500; the fourth-lowest single-season WHIP is held by the previously mentioned Guy Hecker; the fifth-lowest single-season WHIP is held by Walter Johnson of the 1913 Washington Senators, with a WHIP of 0.7803.

 Cleveland Broncos/Naps (currently the Guardians) right-handed pitcher Addie Joss holds the MLB record for the lowest career WHIP as of 2024, with a 0.9678 WHIP in 2,327 innings.
 Active pitcher Jacob deGrom of the Texas Rangers currently holds a career 0.9941 WHIP in 1367 innings and holds second.
 Chicago White Sox spitballer Ed Walsh is third, with a 0.9996 WHIP in 2,9641/3 innings, the lowest career WHIP for a qualified pitcher with 10 or more seasons pitched.
 Reliever Mariano Rivera ranks fourth among qualified pitchers with a career WHIP of 1.0003 in 1,2832/3 innings.
 Los Angeles Dodgers left-handed pitcher Clayton Kershaw ranks fifth with a WHIP of 1.0096 in 2,7422/3 innings.